germaniumhq/mopyx/README.rst

 ``@action``\ s.

-When when the top most ``@action`` finishes the rendering will be invoked. mopyx will find out what renderers need to be called, and what computed properties should be updated, in order to get the UI into a consistent state.
+When when the top most ``@action`` finishes the rendering will be invoked.
+MoPyX will find out what renderers need to be called, and what computed properties should be updated, in order to get the UI into a consistent state.